Phone : 734-699-8946 | Fax : 734-699-8952 Email : email@example.com

 The un-remarried surviving spouse of the disabled veteran is eligible for the exemption based upon the eligibility of their spouse; therefore the spouse must also be a Michigan resident.
 The exemption will continue only as long as the surviving spouse remains un-remarried.

-MCL 211.7u of the General Property Tax Act provides a property tax exemption for the principle residence of persons who, by reason of poverty, are unable to contribute toward the public charges.
+MCL 211.7u of the General Property Tax Act provides a property tax exemption for the principal residence of persons who, by reason of poverty, are unable to contribute toward the public charges.
 The Application for MCL 211.7u Poverty Exemption must be filed with the Board of Review where the property is located.